The Form & Button Conversions Analytics panel helps you understand how visitors interact with forms and buttons on your site.

 - Conversion Rate - submissions or button clicks ÷ views x 100

-If a Promotional Pop-Up displays on multiple pages, the table will display conversion across multiple rows.
+- If a Promotional Pop-Up displays on multiple pages, the table displays conversion across multiple rows.

 Tip: If you have multiple forms and buttons, give them unique names to differentiate them within the table.
 Forms and buttons without names or text display as Form or Button.